-- 2. The committee may inquire into and report on: - (a) any regulation, including the policy or substantive content of a regulation, and - (b) trends or issues that relate to regulations.
+- 2. The committee may inquire into and report on: - (a) any instruments of a legislative nature regardless of its form, including the policy or substantive content of the instrument, - (b) draft delegated legislation, and - (b) trends or issues in relation to delegated legislation.

-- 3. The committee is to inquire into and report on any matter relevant to the functions of the committee which is referred to the committee by resolution of the House. - 4.
+- 3. The committee: - (a) is to inquire into and report on any matter relevant to the functions of the committee which is referred to the committee by resolution of the House, and - (b) may self-refer an inquiry into any matter relevant to the functions of the committee. - 4.
+A committee meeting to consider a self-reference under paragraph 3(b) must be convened at the request of any three committee members in writing to the Committee Clerk. - 5.
+The Committee Clerk must convene a meeting within seven days of the receipt of the request, providing that members are given at least 24 hours' notice. - 6.
+A majority of committee members is required to adopt the self-reference. - 7.
+Whenever a committee resolves to self-refer a matter, the terms of reference are to be reported to the House on the next sitting day. - 8.
 Where a regulation referred to the committee is the subject of a notice of motion or order of the day for the disallowance of the regulation: - (a) the notice or order shall stand postponed until the tabling of the committee report, - (b) unless otherwise ordered, the committee must table its report within six weeks, - (c) on tabling of the committee report, the Clerk is to place the notice of motion or order of the day on the Notice Paper at the stage it had reached prior to the regulation being referred.

-- 5. The committee is to consist of eight members, comprising:
+- 9. The committee is to consist of eight members, comprising:

 - (a) four government members,

 - (b) two opposition members, and

 - (c) two crossbench members.

-- 6. (1) The committee is to elect the Chair and Deputy Chair in accordance with the standing orders. - (2) The Chair of the committee is to be a non-government member.
+- 10. (1) The committee is to elect the Chair and Deputy Chair in accordance with the standing orders. - (2) The Chair of the committee is to be a non-government member.